Interactive Activity

 - Examine the routines in the classroom, as opposed to the characteristics of the

-children/students.
-What routines in your classroom could you change that would allow you to adapt the
+classroom could you change that would allow you to adapt the physical, social or temporal environment

-physical, social or temporal environment of your class?
+of your class?

 - Note: Think about daily transitions since these happen often in a classroom or program.

-- How could routines based questioning be used to start conversations that coincide with
+- How could routines-based questioning be used to start conversations that coincide with

 Follow up Questions

 - Note: This is often used as an argument against inclusion.
 But you can draw attention to how the environment is creating that situation as much as the children/students.
 And in this case, it is the child/student with an identified disability who is getting less attention.
+Disability justice tells us there will always be differences in what is necessary for care, but that is what it means to be inclusive and enact anti-ableist education.

 - What about Sarah?
 Was she lost in the new environment?
 Or was she not actually being included in the earlier environment?